arnelimperial/Math-and-Stat/README.md

 <h2 align=center>Math and Statistics</h2>

-> Reviewing and learning Math and Statistics with programming.
+> Reviewing and learning Math and Statistics with programming in Python.